-Market risk is defined as the risk of losses in on and off-balance sheet positions arising from movements in market prices in the Trading book (as defined in the Trading Book Policy Statement).
+Market risk is defined as the risk of losses in on and off-balance sheet positions arising from movements in market prices in the Trading book.
 Market risk is also applicable to the Investment book, where CCBM invests in bonds, money market instruments and derivatives.

-The MRMC is responsible for leading the establishment of market risk management policies and rules, developing market risk measurement tools, monitoring and reporting the market risk.
-In addition, the Assets and Liabilities Committee (ALCO) is responsible for managing interest rate risk, exchange rate risk and the size and structure of the Bank's assets and liabilities in response to market conditions.
+The RMC is responsible for leading the establishment of market risk management policies and rules, developing market risk measurement tools, monitoring and reporting the market risk.
+In addition, the Assets and Liabilities Committee ("ALCO") is responsible for managing interest rate risk, exchange rate risk and the size and structure of the Bank's assets and liabilities in response to market conditions.